VictoriaPatten/phd-scripts/kegg_pathways_images/README.md

-KEGG enrichment pathways as identified using bcbioRNAseq analysis template
+KEGG enrichment pathways as identified using bcbioRNAseq analysis template.

+Upregulation is highlighted in red, downregulation is highlighted in green.